GemWallet/gemwallet-website/docs/api/reference.md

 ### BaseTransactionRequest

-All the endpoints that extend the `BaseTransactionRequest` interface also have the following fields in their request.
+All the `Request` interfaces that extend the `BaseTransactionRequest` interface also include the following fields:

 - `fee`: Integer amount of XRP, in drops, to be destroyed as a cost for distributing this transaction to the network.
   - Some transaction types have different minimum requirements.